 This is what summer salads should look like, friends!
-Light, refreshing, full of texture and packed with flavor, this lemon couscous is going to become your go-to salad for summer!!
+Light, refreshing, full of texture and bursting with flavors, this lemony salad is going to become your go-to salad for summer!!

-Savory, chewy pearl couscous tossed with tender-crisp, thinly sliced asparagus and snap peas; crunchy radishes, delicate chives, pungent shallots, salty ricotta salata and fresh mint leaves.
-Finished with a silky, luscious, tangy lemon dijon vinaigrette, this salad is full of fresh, vibrant flavors!
+Savory, chewy pearl couscous tossed with tender-crisp, thinly sliced asparagus and snap peas; crunchy radishes, delicate chives, pungent onions, salty ricotta salata and fresh mint leaves.
+Finished with a silky, luscious, tangy lemon dijon dressing, this lemony couscous salad is bursting with refreshing, vibrant flavors!

-It can be made in advance and served warm or cold which makes it the perfect side dish for picnics, potlucks and summer barbecues!
-Or, it’s delicious enjoyed cold for an easy lunch or you can serve it along side a grilled protein for a healthy, light summer dinner!
+Plus, you can make couscous salad with lemon in advance.
+And, it serves great at room temperature, cold and warm, making it the perfect side dish for picnics, potlucks and summer BBQs!
+It’s absolutely perfect with a grilled protein, such as chicken, shrimp and salmon for a healthy, light summer dinner!
 Essentially, this lemon couscous salad is perfect for any and every occasion!

-Couscous salad is a quick and healthy salad made of fluffy cooked couscous tossed with vegetables and a dressing or vinaigrette.
-The salad can also include protein such as meat, chicken, fish or shrimp depending on the recipe.
+A couscous salad is a quick and healthy dish made of fluffy cooked couscous tossed with veggies and a dressing or vinaigrette.
+The salad couscous can also include protein such as meat, chicken, fish or shrimp depending on the recipe.

 Couscous is made from crushed wheat semolina formed into tiny spheres.
-There are three varieties of couscous commonly used in salads – Moroccan couscous (the smallest in size), Israeli couscous (also called pearl couscous), and Lebanese couscous (the largest in size).
+There are three types of couscous common in salads – Moroccan couscous (the smallest in size), Israeli couscous (also called pearl couscous), and Lebanese couscous (the largest in size).

 This lemony salad utilizes Israeli couscous which resembles tiny pearls of pasta and has a chewy, firm texture.
 Pearl, or Israeli couscous is located in the pasta or rice aisle of most major grocery stores.
 However, if you can’t locate it, you can substitute any small pasta such as orzo or you can use regular couscous.

-This lemon couscous salad is easy to make and can be prepared, ready and on the table in 30 minutes or less!
+This recipe for lemon couscous salad is easy to make and can be ready and on the table in 30 minutes or less!

 - Cook the couscous.
-Cook the couscous according to package directions in a large pot of salted water.
-Drain and set aside.
+Cook the pasta according to package directions in a large pot of boiling water.
+Then, drain and set aside.

-- Sauté the asparagus and snap peas (optional).
-Cook the asparagus and snap peas in a large skillet over high heat until bright in color, about 2-3 minutes.
-Set aside to cool.
+- Sauté the asparagus and snap peas.
+Cook the asparagus and snap peas in a large skillet over high heat until bright in color.
+Then, set aside to cool.
 (If you want to serve the vegetables raw, simply omit this step.)

 - Make the dressing.
-In a small bowl, whisk together all the ingredients for the vinaigrette.
-Taste and adjust for seasoning.
+In a small bowl, whisk together all the ingredients for the dressing.
+Then, taste and adjust for seasoning before setting aside.

 - Toss the salad.
 In a large bowl, toss together the couscous, vegetables and half of the dressing.
 (Note: make sure you toss the salad while the couscous is still warm so it soaks up all the flavor!)

 - Serve.
-Add the ricotta, chives and mint to the salad.
-Drizzle with additional dressing and garnish with parmesan and fresh lemon zest.
+Add the ricotta, chives and mint to the couscous lemon salad.
+Then, drizzle with more dressing before topping with cheese and fresh lemon zest.
 Serve and enjoy!

-Lemon couscous can be served warm, cold or at room temperature.
-It can be served alone as a main course, or it can be served as a side to accompany a wide variety of dishes.
+You can serve lemon couscous warm, cold or at room temperature.
+Also, you can serve this dish as a stand alone vegetarian main, or as an accompaniment to a wide variety of entrees.
 Couscous salad is a refreshing way to get out of your boring rice side dish rut!

-Below are a few dishes that will pair well with lemon couscous:
+Below are a few dishes that will pair well with this lemony couscous recipe:

-Couscous is extremely versatile and pairs well with a wide variety of flavors and ingredients!
-Couscous salads are the perfect way to make the most of seasonal vegetables or to use up whatever is left in your refrigerator and pantry!
+Couscous is extremely versatile and pairs well with a wide variety of flavors.
+And lemony couscous salads are the perfect way to make the most of seasonal veggies or to use up whatever is left in your refrigerator and pantry!

 - Cucumbers